 WHEREAS, pursuant to the Purchase and Sale Agreement dated as of December 27, 2000 (the “Purchase Agreement”) among Enron Corp. (“Seller”) and AEP Energy Services Gas Holding Company, a Delaware corporation (“Buyer”), Seller has agreed to sell to Buyer and Buyer has agreed to purchase from Seller (i) the Newco Interest (as defined in the Purchase Agreement) and (ii) all of the issued and outstanding shares of common stock (the “Shares”) of Houston Pipe Line Company, a Delaware corporation (the “Company”), according to the terms and conditions set forth therein;

-WHEREAS, in connection with the transactions contemplated by the Purchase Agreement, Seller’s Affiliates have agreed to assign all of the Newco Contracts (as defined in the Purchase Agreement) to Assignee.
+WHEREAS, in connection with the transactions contemplated by the Purchase Agreement, Seller’s Affiliates have agreed to assign to Assignee (i) all of the Newco Contracts (as defined in the Purchase Agreement), (ii) all of Seller’s Affiliates’ obligations to Reliant Energy Entex, a division of Reliant Energy Resources Corp. (“Entex”) under that certain letter dated December 30, 1998 from Jim Ducote to Wayne Stinnett (the “1998 Letter”) and (iii) any rights that Seller’s Affiliates has under the Newco Contracts to pursue collections from Entex for non-payment per Arthur Anderson’s final audit report (the “Entx Audit Report”).

 WHEREAS, the execution and delivery of this Assignment by Assignor to Assignee is a condition precedent to Buyer’s obligation under or pursuant to the Purchase Agreement.